Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

-The following theorem, due to Eliashberg \cite{Eliashberg:Stein}, asserts the usefulness of Weinstein handle attachment in the construction of Stein domains and cobordisms.
+Passing through a critical level of a Morse function on a Weinstein cobordism corresponds to attaching a Weinstein handle.
+The following theorem allows us to use the following working definition: \emph{A Weinstein domain (cobordism) is a Liouville domain (resp. exact symplectic cobordism) built by a finite sequence of Weinstein handles.}

-\begin{thm} Let $\Mxi$ and $(M',\xi')$ be $(2n+1)$-dimensional contact manifolds. \be \item Let $\Ldom$ be a Stein cobordism with convex end $\Mxi$.
-If we attach a Weinstein handle to $W$ along an isotropic sphere $L\subset\Mxi$, then the resulting symplectic cobordism is also Stein. \item A $(2n)$-dimensional Liouville domain $\Ldom$ is Stein if and only if it admits a filtration
+\begin{thm} Let $\Mxi$ and $(M',\xi')$ be $(2n+1)$-dimensional contact manifolds. \be \item Let $\Ldom$ be a Weinstein cobordism with convex end $\Mxi$.
+If we attach a Weinstein handle to $W$ along an isotropic sphere $L\subset\Mxi$, then the resulting symplectic cobordism is also Weinstein. \item A $2n$-dimensional Liouville domain $\Ldom$ is Weinstein if and only if it admits a filtration

-where each $(W_{k},\lambda_{k})$ is a Stein domain obtained from $(W_{k-1},\lambda_{k-1})$ by the attachment of a finite number of $(2n)$-dimensional Weinstein $k$-handles. \item Similarly, a $(2n+2)$-dimensional symplectic cobordism $(W,\omega)$ from $(M',\xi')$ to $\Mxi$ is Stein if and only if it can be obtained from the compact symplectization of $(M',\xi')$ by a finite sequence of Weinstein handle attachments. \ee \end{thm}
+where each $(W_{k},\lambda_{k})$ is a Weinstein domain obtained from $(W_{k-1},\lambda_{k-1})$ by the attachment of a finite number of $2n$-dimensional Weinstein $k$-handles. \item Similarly, a $(2n+2)$-dimensional symplectic cobordism $(W,\omega)$ from $(M',\xi')$ to $\Mxi$ is Weinstein if and only if it can be obtained from the finite symplectization of $(M',\xi')$ by a finite sequence of Weinstein handle attachments. \ee \end{thm}

-The above theorem implies that a concatenation of Stein cobordisms is Stein.
 This observation will be particularly useful in Section \ref{Sec:Applications}.
-Statements analogous to Theorem \ref{Thm:WHandle}(2) also exist for non-compact Stein manifolds.
-For further discussion of the topology of Stein manifolds with an emphasis on the 4-dimensional case, see \cite{Gompf:Handles}, \cite{Gompf:Stein}, and \cite{OzbSt:SteinSurgery}.
+For further discussion of the topology of Weinstein manifolds with an emphasis on the 4-dimensional case, see \cite{Gompf:Handles, Gompf:Stein, OzbSt:SteinSurgery}.
+For a more general treatment, see \cite{SteinToWeinstein}.